Cyprien-ddr/Cyprien-ddr/README.md

 - 🤖 I'm an AI enthusiast and passionate about technologies and love to learn new things.

-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning how to make "Pâté croûte"

 - 💬 Ask me about Python, AI, C and Docker